jacksonianrtaylor/movie_rec_proj/old_readme.md

     * kaggle account and API token

 1. Clone the repository with git.

 2. With python3 and pip:
     1. Create a python virtual env in the main project directory. (my working python version: 3.10.7)
     2. Install the following packages to the virtual env: opendatasets, pandas, numpy, scikit-learn, scipy, ordered-set, gensim, nltk, jupyter
     5. Activate the virtual environment

-3. Open the complete_11_03_2023.ipynb file and connect to the kernel of the python virtual environmenty you created.
+3. Open the complete_11_03_2023.ipynb file and connect to the kernel of the above python virtual environment

 4. Run the complete_11_03_2023.ipynb notebook

 5. Kaggle Requirments (same as above):

-    * Upon running the first cell for the first time in the containers lifetime, the user will be asked for their username and key which can be found in a fresh api token from kaggle.
+        Upon running the first cell for the first time in the containers lifetime, the user will be asked for their username and key which can be found in a fresh api token from kaggle.

-    * Instructions to get api token to authenticate the data request(Note: kaggle account required):
+        Instructions to get api token to authenticate the data request (Note: kaggle account required):
             1. Sign into kaggle.
             2. Go to the 'Account' tab of your user profile and select 'Create New Token'.
             3. This will trigger the download of kaggle.json, a file containing your API credentials.

-    * If the folder has been created in the containers lifetime and the files are already in that folder, than this cell does nothing and requires no credentials.
+        If the folder has been created in the containers lifetime and the files are already in that folder, than this cell does nothing and requires no credentials.

 6. Lastly, wait for the rest of the cells to finish and observe the results printed for each cell.